kyoungd/gpt-amy/README.md

               "updatedAt": "2024-03-17T21:21:25.013Z",
               "publishedAt": "2024-02-21T21:24:02.785Z",
               "stripe_customer_id": "cus_PbZtTtaxwOxprq",
-              "company_name": "saracoti AI",
+              "company_name": "oyate AI",
-              "introduction_message": "Thanks for calling Saracoti AI.
+              "introduction_message": "Thanks for calling Oyate AI.
 This is Amy.
 How can I help you?"
           }
       }
 }